Brian L. Roberts

-Brian L. Roberts (born June 28, 1959) is an American billionaire businessman, and the chairman and CEO of Comcast, an American company providing cable, entertainment, and communications products and services which was founded by his father, Ralph J. Roberts.
+Brian L. Roberts (born June 28, 1959) is an American entrepreneur, business executive and billionaire.
+He is the chairman and CEO of Comcast, a multinational telecommunications and media company providing entertainment and communications products and services, founded by his late father, Ralph J. Roberts.
+He was named president of Comcast in 1990 before becoming the CEO in 2002.

 Early life and education

-Roberts was born into a Jewish family in Philadelphia, Pennsylvania, the son of Ralph J. Roberts, the founder of Comcast Corporation, and Suzanne (née Fleisher), a former actress and playwright.
-His maternal grandfather, Alfred W. Fleisher, was a real estate investor and philanthropist who supported prison reform.
-Roberts graduated from the Germantown Academy and earned a Bachelor of Science degree from the Wharton School of the University of Pennsylvania in 1981, and immediately began working for Comcast.
+Roberts was born into a Jewish family in Philadelphia, Pennsylvania, the son of Ralph J. Roberts, the founder of Comcast Corporation, and Suzanne (née Fleisher), an actress and playwright, prior to her passing in 2020.
+His maternal grandfather, Alfred W. Fleisher, was a real estate investor and philanthropist.
+Roberts graduated from Germantown Academy and earned a Bachelor of Science degree from the University of Pennsylvania in 1981.